Anton Furst: Death

 Furst killed himself on 24 November 1991.
-He had separated from his wife and begun taking Halcion, a sleeping drug that had been banned in Britain due to its possible side effects of amnesia, paranoia and depression.
+He had separated from his wife and begun taking Halcion, a sleeping drug that had been banned in Britain due to its possible side effects of amnesia, paranoia, and depression.
 His drinking also became more of a problem.
 He was scheduled to check into rehab in 1992.
 On the night of November 24, 1991, he told his friends he was going to the car to fetch his cigarettes.
-Instead, he jumped off an eight-storey parking deck.
+Instead, he jumped off an eight-story building.

 He was survived by a daughter, Vanessa King; a son, Nicholas Sergei Furst; his mother, Pamela Furst; and a sister, Jane Wearne.